harvardinformatics/snpArcher/README.md

 ## Overview

+This fork of the pipeline snpArcher only differs in the following ways:

 * custom config decleration in make snakefile for running multiple projects on google cloud simultaneously
 * custom code for uploading pipeline results to hosting sites to share with CCGP project users
 * custom wrapper script for generating CCGP-specific snakemake command that is based on project ID